 IUDs (Intrauterine Devices)

 You shouldn’t consider this a form of regular birth control.
-It’s called “emergency” contraception for a reason.
 It’s for use after unprotected sex or if your condom breaks.
 It can prevent pregnancy up to 3 to 5 days later, although the sooner you take it, the better.

-Most emergency contraception products are pills, but the copper-T IUD works as emergency contraception, too.
-In fact, research shows that the pills start to lose its effectiveness in women heavier than 165 pounds and is not recommend for anyone over this weight.
-Instead, the IUD is the suggested option for emergency contraception in this group.
+Most emergency contraception products are so-called "morning after" pills, but the copper-T IUD works as emergency contraception, too.
+Women who weigh 165 pounds or more and want emergency contraception should use the IUD, since research shows that the pills start to lose effectiveness for them.

-- Check expiration dates.
+2. Check expiration dates.
 Condoms and other latex or plastic types of birth control can break down over time.
 Pills become less effective.
-Never rely on birth control that's past its expiration date.
+Don’t rely on birth control that's past its expiration date.

-- Store birth control correctly.
+3. Store it right.
 Light and heat can damage condoms and other forms of birth control.
-Don't ever use a condom that's been stuck in a car's glove compartment or crammed in a wallet.
+Never use a condom that's been in a car's glove compartment for a while or crammed in a wallet.

-- Follow directions.
-In the heat of the moment, you probably won't take a break to carefully read the instructions in the box.
-So plan ahead -- read them well before you use a form of birth control for the first time.
+4. Follow directions.
+In the heat of the moment, you’re not going to stop to read the instructions in the box.
+So read up in advance.

-- Put it on correctly.
-Make sure you're unrolling it in the right direction.
-As you're putting it on, hold the tip to prevent an air bubble from forming.
-Air can increase the risk of a break.
+7. Put condoms on correctly.
+Make sure you unroll it in the right direction.
+As you put it on, hold the tip to prevent an air bubble from forming.
+Air can make a break more likely.